 Design has the power to solve some of the biggest issues facing cities today.
 We believe these stories are among the most important stories we can tell.
 The AIA Film Challenge is a film contest that amplifies these stories—architects partnering with communities and civic leaders to design a healthy, sustainable, just world that improves peoples’ lives.

-Our esteemed panel of judges includes architects and film and media professionals.
-They’ll select the Grand Prize Winner, the Runner Up, and the Third Place Winner based on how well films adhere to the prompt as well as the storytelling arc, architectural placement, and technical merit.
+In addition to the People’s Choice Award, our esteemed panel of judges – made up of architects and film and media professionals – will select the Grand Prize Winner, the Runner Up, and the Third Place Winner based on how well films adhere to the prompt as well as the storytelling arc, architectural placement, and technical merit.

 Why join the Film Challenge

 “My advice for someone who wants to participate in the AIA Film Challenge would be to look for places where architecture and people intersect.
 Maybe it’s someplace in your community that you’ve noticed already has improved the quality of life for people, or maybe it’s someplace where you see an opportunity for architecture and design to improve people’s lives.
 Ultimately, it’s about where that design element and people interact.
 That’s where your story is.”